Krypton-as/piapproximation/README.md

 # piapproximation
-Here are the codes which I wrote.Copyright free.
+Here are the codes which I used for pi approximation.